flowroute/sms-verification/README.md

 		pip install .

 2. Next, run the following:

 		python -m sms_auth_service.api

 	The service is set up at the root level.

 >**Note:** See the [Flask](a href="http://flask.pocoo.org/") documentation for more information about the web framework.

 ## Configure application settings
 Authorization settings can be configured using one of two methods: update the **settings.py** file or use **client.py**.

 ### settings.py
-**settings.py** allows you to customize the authorization parameters, including authorization code length, expiration, number of retries, company name, and message.
+**settings.py** allows you to customize the authorization parameters, including authorization code length, expiration, number of retries, organization name, and message.

 ##### To configure the authorization settings:

 1. Open **settings.py**.

 2. Modify any of the following values as needed:

 		CODE_LENGTH = 4
 		CODE_EXPIRATION = 3600  # 1 Hour expiration
 		RETRIES_ALLOWED = 3